 And the homosexuals at the zoo defended it as, and I quote, "an educational experience".

 You know what, fine, dissect the giraffe and let people watch if your zoo is so shitty you can't stop over population.
-But for fuck's sake warn people and do it out of public view.
+But for frick's sake warn people and do it out of public view.

 depends on the zoo but most don't have the resources to ethically keep large mammals.
 Like elephants and big cats.
 Dolphins and whales are impossible to keep ethically if it's not in some fenced in lagoon.

 The poorer the country and city the shittier the zoos.
-I love zoos and most animals don't give a fuck if they are having an easy life in captivity but the big crowd pleasures are usually not one of them.
+I love zoos and most animals don't give a frick if they are having an easy life in captivity but the big crowd pleasures are usually not one of them.

 After playing Zoo Tycoon and learning all about their conservation programs and how much effort goes into keeping the animals happy, I can say I'm strongly for zoos.
 Those animals live better than I do.

 Zoos are there to make money.
 The whole conservation thing is a scam.
 Your average normie isn't going to the zoo to be educated or to have a close animal experience.
 They want to be entertained.
-Even if you wanted to have a captive population of endangered animals for species security reasons, which is in itself retarded because that money would be better spent conserving habitat and protecting wild animals from anthropogenic threats, constantly being watched by hundreds of humans daily in confinement can't be good for individual, or genetic, health.
+Even if you wanted to have a captive population of endangered animals for species security reasons, which is in itself moronic because that money would be better spent conserving habitat and protecting wild animals from anthropogenic threats, constantly being watched by hundreds of humans daily in confinement can't be good for individual, or genetic, health.
 Keeping most megafauna is unhealthy and unethical, and since zoos need those megafauna to attract visitors, a zoo that doesn't exploit animals is an unviable business.

 I genuinely like zoos with a single caveat: they need to do right by the animals.